clewisdavis/The-Joy-of-React/course-notes.md

 }
 ```

 - Note, Josh's solution, you can put the code inline within the return.
-Not make a seperate variable.
+Not make a separate variable.

 ```JAVASCRIPT
 function App() {